Ted-Nawrocki/wbd-situation-room/index.md

 I built this site out of professional curiosity and a genuine appreciation for the craft.

-After two decades working in operations roles across complex voluntary corporate actions, I’ve learned that the most interesting deals are rarely understood from the outside in.
+After two decades working in operations roles across complex voluntary corporate actions, I have learned that the most interesting deals are rarely understood from the outside in.
 They are equal parts finance, law, process, and human behavior under pressure.

 Everyone watches movies and television.
 Fewer people watch how deals involving those studios actually get done.

 This situation happens to combine both worlds.
-And like any good production, it’s worth paying attention to how it’s made, not just how it ends.
+And like any good production, it is worth paying attention to how it is made, not just how it ends.

 ---